 Divorce Planning & Preparation

 First, it is important to determine whether the marriage is truly over.
-With discernment coaching, you will be confident in your decision to either 1) try couples counseling and attempt reconciliation or 2) move towards divorce.
-I have worked with clients who realized it may be possible to work out their issues through counseling, therefore avoiding divorce altogether.
+With discernment coaching, you will be confident in your decision to either 1) try couples counseling and attempt reconciliation or 2) move in the direction of an amicable divorce.
+I have worked with clients who realized it may be possible to work out their issues through counseling, and therefore, they avoided a divorce altogether.

 Reconciliation & Discernment

-Couples Counseling – If you haven’t been to couples counseling or therapy, but would like to try, Audra can refer you to a marriage-friendly therapist.
+Couples Counseling – If you haven’t been to couples counseling or therapy, but would like to try, I can refer you to a marriage-friendly therapist.

 Reconciliation – It is entirely possible for couples to either reconcile or attempt reconciliation once the collaborative divorce process begins.
 There have been several cases where the couple wanted to put the divorce on hold in an effort to reconcile.
 For those who don’t reconcile, they at least know they tried everything to save their marriage.

-Discernment Counseling – If one spouse (or both) is on the fence about moving forward with divorce or working on the marriage, discernment counseling should be discussed.
-Audra can refer couples to a discernment counselor/coach, who helps assess the potential of marriage restoration or whether it is better to continue toward divorce.
+Discernment Counseling/Coaching – If one spouse (or both) is on the fence about moving forward with divorce or working on the marriage, discernment counseling/coaching should be discussed.
+I can refer couples to a discernment counselor/coach, who helps assess the potential of marriage restoration or whether it is better to continue toward divorce.

-In mediation, spouses meet with a neutral third party, the mediator, to help facilitate an agreement about family law issues.
+Mediation – In mediation, spouses meet with a neutral third party, the mediator, to help facilitate an agreement about family law issues.
 It is the mediator’s job to keep the couple on task and help maintain open communication between the parties, so they can brainstorm workable solutions.
-A mediator does not give legal advice.
+Although mediators are often lawyers, they cannot give legal advice in their roles as mediators.

 To cater to everyone’s interests during mediation, a financial neutral and child specialist can be called in to help with cash flow and parenting plans.
 Families can pursue counseling as necessary to help with additional needs throughout the transition.